thomst/django-admin-filter/README.rst

 Setup
 =====
-There are three things you need to do to use a custom filter-form for your model in your admin changelist:
+There are a few things you need to do to use a custom filter-form for your model in your admin changelist: